gavinbarnard/godot-ai-assistant-hub/README.md

 [Click here to go to the tutorial playlist](https://www.youtube.com/playlist?list=PL2PLLTlAI2ogvgcY8mG-QsMI1dDUDPyF2)

-Thanks to contributors, additionally to Ollama, the following APIs are already supported:
+Thanks to contributors, additionally to **Ollama**, the following APIs are already supported:
 * Google Gemini
 * OpenRouter
 * Jan